Academic Authors: Muskan Panjwani, Alina Yakunina

 carrots same

-17. Find the weight of the animals.
+17. Write the weights of the animals.

-18. Find the weight of ostrich egg.
+18. Write the weight of each ostrich egg.

 20. Fill in the blanks.

-The weight of the apple is equal to blocks
+The weight of the apple is blocks.

 21. Count and fill in the blanks.